libcpr/cpr/advanced-usage.md

 }
 ```

-Setting a `ProgressCallback` requires a function as one of the paramater passed.
-This function must be in the format of `int func(void*, cpr_off_t, cpr_off_t, cpr_off_t, cpr_off_t)`.
-Another optional paramater is to pass any data in which you want to be passed into the callback.
-An important use for this callback is the value that gets returned.
+The value returned is in this callback is important.
 By returning a non-zero value, this will cause libcurl to cancel the current request, which is very useful for async requests.
 Otherwise, returning zero will continue the request.
 More information of this libcurl callback can be found [here](https://curl.haxx.se/libcurl/c/CURLOPT_XFERINFOFUNCTION.html).

 ## Using Proxies